sjentsch/lsjDocs/_pages/Ch14_ANOVA2_07.rst

 there are lots of different ways to specify a contrast matrix.
 In this section I discuss a few of the standard contrast matrices that statisticians use and how you can use them in jamovi.
-If you’re planning to read the section on unbalanced ANOVA later on (Section `Factorial ANOVA 3: unbalanced designs
+If you’re planning to read the section on unbalanced ANOVA later on (section :doc:`Factorial ANOVA 3: unbalanced designs
-<Ch14_ANOVA2_10.html#factorial-anova-3-unbalanced-designs>`__), it’s worth
+<Ch14_ANOVA2_10>`), it’s worth reading this section carefully.
+If not, you can
-reading this section carefully.
-If not, you can get away with skimming it, because the choice of contrasts doesn’t matter much for balanced designs.
+get away with skimming it, because the choice of contrasts doesn’t matter much for balanced designs.

 Treatment contrasts
 ~~~~~~~~~~~~~~~~~~~